SebilleK/BubbleMap/README.md

 ![ElysiaJS](https://img.shields.io/badge/ElysiaJS%20%20-8A2BE2?link=https%3A%2F%2Felysiajs.com%2F)
 ![Prisma](https://img.shields.io/badge/Prisma-3982CE?style=for-the-badge&logo=Prisma&logoColor=white)

 ## Project Description

-A website that displays a map of all bubble tea stores nearby, allowing users to log in/register, review stores they have visited, see others' reviews, and save their favorite shops.
+A website that displays a map of all bubble tea stores nearby, allowing users to log in/register, review stores they have visited and check out others' reviews.

-## Info/Disclaimer
+## General Information

-This project is in active development and everything described here is subject to change.
-This presently exists as a personal reference and is not final documentation.
-Currently I'm working on the [frontend](https://github.com/SebilleK/BubbleMap-frontend) for it.
+This application was developed as a final project for a Full Stack Webdev course.
+I'm currently polishing things up and working on the [frontend](https://github.com/SebilleK/BubbleMap-frontend) for it.

 Install dependencies: